Ahmad-Shaukat/Capstone-JobUp/feature_list.md

 - Users can sign up, login, and logout.
 - Users can navigate the site using demo account.
-- Users can use centain features without logging in (eg. interviews, projects, jobs and dashboard)
+- Users can use certain features without logging in (eg. interviews, projects, jobs and dashboard)
 - Logged in users are directed to dashboard, they can create interviews, projects and search for available jobs.
-- Logged out users are directed to hiomepage.
+- Logged out users are directed to homepage.

 ## 3. Profile/Dashboard

 - Read: Users can view profile information.
 - Update: Users can update the profile information (eg. Hometown, Name, Email)
-- Edit: Logged in users can edit the dashboard, showing different graph for projects and interviews.
+- Edit: Logged in users can edit the dashboard, user can change graph showing data for interviews or projects.

 ## 2. Interviews